srobo/runbook/docs/contributing.md

 # Contributing

-Contributions to Student Robitics' Runbook should follow Student Robitics' [Code of Conduct][code-of conduct] and made under a compatible [license][license].
+Contributions to Student Robotics' Runbook should follow Student Robotics' [Code of Conduct][code-of conduct] and made under a compatible [license][license].

 You may also find the [Zen of Python][pep-20] provides useful guidance.